 The organization finds properties in three different ways:

 - Contacting towns and municipalities to discover what sites they have allotted for affordable housing.
 Or looking for a developer, such as a Habitat for Humanity, to partner with, sell to, or deed to establish an affordable building.

 - From a land owner wanting to sell to a contractor who may encounter development limitations that make it impossible to use the property.

 - We are conducting a study in a three-county service region to identify suitable and viable properties for Habitat construction.
 Then, after finding a property, the organization starts a contract with the landowner, and the agreement establishes a time frame for us to research the property.

 The development team will start researching the property and ensure it is a good and safe place for Habitat homeowners.
 These include research steps like:

 - Examining the classification of the sites to determine how big the development they can construct

 - Conducting noise, traffic, and other relevant research

 3. Receive Permissions and Approval

-The development and design teams made up of architects and engineers, work on creating an initial set of plans known as the tentative map.
+The development and design teams of architects and engineers work on creating an initial set of plans known as the tentative map.
 They use this map to receive permission and gain the city and government approval.
 Generally, this procedure can take up to two years.